mth/yeti/doc/intro.rst

 Compiling modules with Ant
 ++++++++++++++++++++++++++

-The ant-task **yeti.lang.compiler.YetiTaks** which is contained in the yeti.jar is used to compile modules with ant::
+The ant-task **yeti.lang.compiler.YetiTask** which is contained in the yeti.jar is used to compile modules with ant::

     <taskdef name="yetic" classname="yeti.lang.compiler.YetiTask"